Brian Doherty (drummer)

 Brian Doherty is an American drummer, singer-songwriter, composer, music producer, educator, and podcaster based in New York City.
 After starting his career working with various jazz musicians, he worked with rock bands and artists such as The Silos, Freedy Johnston, They Might Be Giants, Ben Folds, and XTC.
 He has also contributed to movie soundtracks.
-In 2000 he became a music teacher, as part of the New York City Teaching Fellows program.
-He has released two albums of royalty-free drum tracks for songwriters in a series called Keep It Simple, and in 2012 he released his debut solo project, Treat + Release.
-Now he is working on writing his memoirs, and recording podcasts.
+In 2000, he became a music teacher, as part of the New York City Teaching Fellows program.
+He has released two albums of drum tracks for songwriters in a series called Keep It Simple, and in 2012 he released his debut solo project, Treat + Release.
+As of 2024, he is working on writing his memoirs, and recording podcasts.

 Early life

 Doherty was born in Brooklyn, New York.
 His mother and father listened to classical music and opera when he grew up.

 Where he grew up in Randolph, New Jersey, southern rock bands were gaining popularity, and early on he listened avidly to bands such as the Outlaws, Lynyrd Skynyrd, and Led Zeppelin.
 Doherty cites the fact that southern rock bands such as the Outlaws and The Allman Brothers Band had two drummers as a significant influence on him; he himself began playing drums at the age of seven.
 Doherty went on to play drums in his high school marching band, percussion ensemble, and a number of garage rock bands.

 While he was in high school, his ambition was to attend the Manhattan School of Music for its "groundbreaking percussion program" that was taught by Paul Price; starting in 1978 his parents sent him on Saturdays for a preparatory theatre program that accepted high school students.
 These experiences helped Doherty to build up a network of musicians, and friends he made there introduced him to the work of Frank Zappa, and numerous session drummers in Los Angeles in the 1960s.

 As other high school students who attended the preparatory Saturday program went on to become doctors and lawyers, Doherty started living in New York City and stayed with the Manhattan School of Music.
 He started attending as a college student in 1980 for both his undergraduate and graduate degree, studying under musicians such as Paul Price and Fred Hinger.
 His experience learning drums in an orchestral setting rather than the rock setting that he grew up with, as well as studying the music of avant-garde composers such as Igor Stravinsky, Arnold Schoenberg, and Edgard Varèse, broadened his horizons.
 Doherty likens this experience to being "the rock and roll kid coming to the other side".

 Doherty graduated from the Manhattan School of Music in 1985 with a Master of Music degree.